enkidevs/curriculum/python/python-core/looping/break-and-continue-statements.md

 ## Content

-Python's `break` statement is used to terminate the current loop, either a for or a while loop, it then resumes the code execution at the following statement.
+Python's `break` statement is used to exit out of a loop.

+The code execution will continue at the first statement following the loop.

 For example: